softwareklinic/Sitespeed.io-Web-Interface/README.md

 #### Modify Nginx conf to enable PHP (assuming you have PHP installed on your Mac)

 * Uncomment below lines in the nginx.conf to enable PHP
-* Also, I've created a folder under the docroot called "scripts" where I would place phpinfo.pho
+* Also, I've placed phpinfo.php under the docroot (/usr/local/var/www)
 * phpinfo.php just has a basic PHP code to print PHP info page when called from browser

 #### pass the PHP scripts to FastCGI server listening on 127.0.0.1:9000